BabaYaga64/UniversityRegistrar/README.md

 ##Bojana Skarich and Abeer Khakwani

-###March 23rd, 2015
+###March 24th, 2015

 ###Description

-This app allows users to create a list of tasks and a list of categories.
-Users can add a category to each task, and when a user clicks on a category, a list of tasks is displayed.
-A list of categories is displayed when a user clicks on a category.
-This is illustrative of a many-to-many relationship between database tables.
+This app keeps track of students and courses.
+Users can add students to a course and can list all of the courses that a particular student is taking.
+This is a many-to-many relationship between the two tables in the database.
+Join statements are used to connect the two tables.

 ###Technologies Used: